baijuka/MS2-Project/README.md

 [View the live project here.](https://baijuka.github.io/MS2-Project/)

-People are always curious about knowing about their own as well as other countries.
+People are always curious about knowing about other countries.
 To gather knwoledge they approach various mediums and resources.
-This website was developed with an intention to provide any one wanting know about countries have fun playing onling quize game as at the same time gain knowledge about countries.
-The quiz game provided by this website at the moment focuses only on European countries.
+This website was developed with an intention to provide any one wanting to know about different countries and have fun playing onling quize game at the same time to gain knowledge about countries.
+The quiz game provided by this website currently focuses only on European countries.
 However, the deveoper aims to include whole world countries in future versions.

 ## UX

-The primary objective of LatQuiz is to provide its users a user-friendly, intuitive website capable of providing all required information about how to use the website and play the quiz with a user-friendly approach.
+The primary objective of LatQuiz is to provide its users a user-friendly, intuitive website capable of providing all required information about how to use the website and play the quiz within a user-friendly platform.

 ### Project Goals

 This website focuses mainly two types of users:
-.
-Young children
+    - Young children
-.
-Grown Ups
+    - Grown Ups

 ### User objectives as a young child